Image Credit: Image copyright www.InsectIdentification.org; No Reproduction Permitted

-Rusty-black caterpillars have clusters of bright red hairs feed along the top and sides of the body.
-They fee on noxious pipevines like snakeroot and Dutchman's pipe.
-They build up a body of the unsavory chemical and render their adult form somewhat unpleasant to eat.
-Birds and other predators usually learn to avoid eating the adults.
+Wine-red caterpillars have clusters of bright red hairs along the top and sides of the body.
+They feed on chemically noxious pipevine plants like snakeroot and Dutchman's pipe.
+These caterpillars are able to build up an internal store of the distasteful chemical that stays with them as they develop.
+This renders the adult butterfly unpleasant to eat, so birds, reptiles, and other predators learn to avoid eating caterpillars and butterflies.
 Other butterflies with similar coloring benefit from the Pipevine Swallowtail's bitter-tasting reputation.

-Adults can be found in a variety of habitats including gardens, forests, canyons and meadows. two to 4 generations can be produced a year in warm climates.
-Males can be seen congregating at 'puddle parties' where they take in water and minerals.
-They are less inclined to continually flutter their wings when they are at puddles and pond edges, allowing for a better look at them.
+Adults can be found in a variety of habitats including gardens, forests, canyons, and meadows.
+Two to four generations can be produced per year in warm climates.
+Males can be seen congregating at 'puddle parties' where they take in water and minerals that dissolved in the water.
+They are less active at puddles and pond edges, allowing for a better look at their colors.

 Scientific Name: Battus philenor

 Size (Adult; Length): 70mm to 86mm (2.73in to 3.35in)